trashykoifish1/cse412-project/README.md

 - Or download the [zip](https://github.com/trashykoifish1/cse412-project/archive/refs/heads/main.zip)

 ### Initializing Database
-- Create a new database with the name `cse412-project`
 - Create an admin role in your database with the username `cse412` and password `1234`
 ```
 CREATE ROLE cse412 WITH